 Erosion Control Blankets - A Helpful Illustrated Guide

-Erosion control blankets (EBCs) are used on both residential and commercial properties to prevent the topsoil from shifting, saving the roots, and promoting long-term growth.
+Erosion control blankets (EBCs) (soil erosion control mats) are used on both residential and commercial properties to prevent the topsoil from shifting, saving the roots, and promoting long-term growth.
+These materials typically include a mixture of natural fibers and synthetic erosion control netting type material.
 A huge number of landscapes in erosion-prone areas utilize some sort of erosion control blanket or fabric.
 They're affordable, useful, and easy to install.

 Erosion Control Blankets encourage strong vegetative growth on hillsides by providing a structured matrix for grass seed to take root.
 The established grass root system acts as a stabilizer for embankment soil.
 These blankets last between 3 months to 3 years and naturally degrade over time leaving only grass behind.

-Throughout this article, you'll also learn the following details about erosion control blankets:
+Throughout this article, you'll also learn the following details about erosion control blankets (mats):

-- Should the erosion control blanket be removed once the desired vegetation is established?
+- Should the erosion control mat be removed once the desired vegetation is established?

 - Help with knowing if you should install one in your project